7 Simple Ways to Save More Money This Year

 7. lower your car insurance

 When was the last time you compared your auto insurance rate against other providers?
-Forbes reports that nearly 40 percent of drivers haven’t compared rates in the past three years and nearly 20 percent have never compared rates.
+Forbes reports that 40 percent of drivers haven’t compared rates in the past three years and nearly 20 percent have never compared rates.

 If that describes you then you’re likely leaving hundreds of dollars on the table each year.
 We all must have auto insurance but there’s no sense in paying more than you have to.

 Comparing rates helps you determine if you’re paying for something you don’t need, or simply have too much coverage – both of which will result in you spending too much each month.